 2) List often: After my first attempt to sell my artwork on Etsy, I almost gave up.
 I listed 6-8 items all on the same day and then waited for them to sell, wondering why nobody seemed to notice them.
 I sold maybe one or two items over a four month period, and it was so disappointing that I didn’t try again until nearly 2 years later.

-3) Use clear and detailed titles and descriptions: Too often, I see people trying to get artsy with titles like “Blue Journey” – and while that’s just fine for an item that’s displayed in a local coffee house where the customer can see the item and make the connection between the product and its title, it just doesn’t play as well in an online search.
-The reason that I say this is that it does not tell the person what the product is (“Blue Journey” could just as easily be the name of a shirt, a painting, or a pitcher) and customers are probably unlikely to search for abstract titles like this.
+3) Use clear and detailed titles and descriptions: Too often, I see people trying to get artsy with their titles, without offering enough specific information to make viewers want to click.
+For example, a title like “Blue Journey” is just fine for an item that’s displayed in a local coffee house where the customer can touch the item and see the connection between the product and its title – but it just doesn’t play as well in an online search.
+It doesn’t tell the viewer what the product is or does (“Blue Journey” could just as easily be the name of a shirt, a painting, or a pitcher) and customers are probably unlikely to search for abstract titles like this.
 Instead, think of keywords that shoppers might use if they were trying to find products like yours, and work those into your title.
 You don’t have to forego your creative title completely, but try working in some concrete information that will help potential buyers to find your products.
 For example, “Blue Journey – A Hand Painted Silk Tank Dress in Aqua and Cobalt – Size Small” gives the reader far more detail, and is more likely to be picked up in a search.

 4) Follow YOUR heart: It might be tempting to find another seller whose style or success you admire, and simply try to imitate them; but really, such behavior is quite hurtful.
-Knock offs often flood the market and undercut the original artist; but even if copying another seller does not hurt their business, it will hurt you.
+Knock offs often flood the market and undercut the original artist; but even if copying another seller doesn’t hurt their business, it will hurt you.
 Why?
-Because stifling your own individuality and creative expression in order to mimic someone else simply isn’t conducive to inspiration or joy.
+Because stifling your own individuality and creative expression in order to mimic someone else simply isn’t conducive to inspiration, joy, or success.
 And while those terms may sound flighty and flowery, they do hold value — after all, most artists create because they love to.
 Because they need to.
 It’s an important part of how we experience and process life.
 You can’t get to that if you don’t trust in your own creative voice.

 Unfortunately, there is no blueprint, no cookie cutter method for success with creative work — so there’s no point in trying to follow in someone else’s footsteps.
 It is helpful to notice how others market and promote, but reproducing another artist’s product line is unlikely to reproduce their success.
 You just have to tune in to your own muse, and have the courage to forge your own creative path.
 I know that sounds esoteric and vague, but please trust me on this one.
 Respect yourself enough to be yourself — it will shine through in your work, and in turn, in the way that others respond to your work.